pypeit/PypeIt/doc/2d_combine.rst

 ============

-Each calibration frame in the :ref:`pypeit_file:Data Block` should have the same ``calib`` ID value of the science data that uses it, or be set to ``all`` if used by all of the science and standard frames in the Pypeit file.
+Each calibration frame in the :ref:`pypeit_file:Data Block` should have the same ``calib`` ID value of the science data that uses it, or be set to ``all`` if used by all of the science frames in the Pypeit file.

 For the calibration frames ``comb_id`` is irrelevant and its value should be set to ``-1``.